 The cockpit is roomy enough for one large person and his luggage.
 Most of the flight would be automated to reduce the risk of incidents, but it would be possible to take over at some point to simply have fun and fly the Mercuri.

 The riders position initially was horizontal, lying head to the front and facing down, which is why we created a full cockpit window that extends to the floor.
 However, depending on the attitude of the Mercury in flight, it might be easier to seat the pilot in a conventional position, slightly leaned back.
 It depends on what the owner wants to do with it.

 The Mercuri could be used to commute to work—if you have enough capital to purchase and operate one, that is.
 It could also be used as an entry-level business jet.
 With its VTOL capacity, you would be able to land it directly at the factory, and it would fly much faster than an helicopter.
 By scaling the design up, one could imagine a 100-seat regional ground effect vehicle capable of travelling near the coastline.
 This would increase local seaboard trading and reinforce the ties between coastal cities.

-I would like to thank Martin Rico, who created the images of the Mercuri concept.
+The Mercuri concept was imagined in February 2016 by Charles Bombardier and designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also created the images of the Sandofi cart for the homeless and the Ecotranzit shipping robot concepts.